dragonflypl/web-wiki/REST.md

 ## CORS (Cross-Origin resource sharing)
 CORS must be enabled if RESTful API is not hosted with the client.

+## Rate Limiting

+Mechanism to prevent flooding the server with too many request from single client.

+## Securing API

+- user/password with each request
+- user/password with exchange for token , and token used
+- OAuth (Google , FB etc.)

 <hr />

 ## Sample API